SalomePlatform/adao/doc/en/theory.rst

 A special case concerns the joint estimation of state and parameters used in a dynamic system.
-One seeks to jointly estimate the state :math:`\mathbf{x}` (which depends on time) and the parameters :math:`\mathbf{a}` (which does not depend on time).
+One seeks to jointly estimate the state :math:`\mathbf{x}` (which depends on time) and the parameters :math:`\mathbf{a}` (which here does not depend on time).
 There are several ways to deal with this problem, but the most general one is to use a state vector augmented by the parameters, and to extend the operators accordingly.

 To do this, using the notations of the previous two subsections, we define the auxiliary variable :math:`\mathbf{w}` such that: